 Operational Security.
-During the course of recruitment, A&S and now ITC you will have heard multiple "SOF Truths and Axioms".
-One that comes to mind is "MARSOC Silent Warriors".
-This holds true for you "and your families.
+During the course of recruitment, A&S and now ITC/MTCC you will have heard multiple "SOF Truths and Axioms".
+"MARSOC Silent Warriors" is one that comes to mind.
+This holds true for you "and" your families.
 Please be very careful with the information that you pass via open e-mail and especially anything that is posted on Facebook or exchanged over other social mediums.
-Times, dates, locations, events, pictures or anything that speaks to a capability of limitation should Never be posted to Faceook, other social mediums or discussed via civilian e-mail (Hotmail, Gmail, AOL, etc).
+Times, dates, locations, events, pictures or anything that speaks to a capability or limitation should Never be posted to any social medium or discussed via civilian e-mail (Hotmail, Gmail, AOL, Yahoo, etc.).